 Who is Ludwig Oechslin?

-The ochs und junior perpetual calendar is the result of Dr. Oechslin’s 40 year watchmaking career, during which he has continually returned to the challenge of displaying and implementing calendar watches.
-In the 1990s, Dr. Oechslin invented the first perpetual calendar watch with a date adjustable in both directions, the Ulysse Nardin Perpetual GMT.
+The ochs und junior perpetual calendar is the result of Ludwig Oechslin’s 40 year watchmaking career, during which he has continually returned to the challenge of displaying and implementing calendar watches.
+In the 1990s, Oechslin invented the first perpetual calendar watch with a date adjustable in both directions, the Ulysse Nardin Perpetual GMT.

 42mm x 12.5mm (incl. crystal)